Vegan refried beans are a cozy & satiating side dish alongside rice. They’re a tasty burrito filling. Or eat them on their own with chips as a dip!

 The creamy texture has a mild, savory flavor that works so well as a side dish or as an addition to a burrito.

-Or when you need something snackable, a bowl of vegan refried beans with non-dairy cheese on top makes for an excellent partner to that bag of tortilla chips in the cupboard.
+Or when you need something snackable, a bowlful of refried beans with non-dairy cheese on top makes for an excellent partner to that bag of tortilla chips in the cupboard.

 Before I went vegan, refried beans used to be a regular order of mine at Mexican restaurants.
-However, I usually have to skip them these days, as they’re often made with lard.
+However, these days I usually have to skip them, as they’re often made with lard.
 Womp, womp.

 (You can occasionally find vegan refried beans in restaurants, though.
 Just be sure to ask when placing your order.)

 Luckily, it’s not hard to make them at home.